 My friend Amber Haines released her book this past summer.
 That Amber Haines can write gorgeous sentences.
-And her book’s theme of how our desires point to the kingdom we serve has challenged me to go back to another friend’s book.
-Jen Pollock Michel’s is about the theology of desire.
+And her book's theme of how our desires point to the kingdom we serve has challenged me to go back to another friend's book.
+Jen Pollock Michel's Teach Us To Want: Longing, Ambition, and the Life of Faith is about the theology of desire.

 Today I'm guest posting as part of Amber's Wild in the Hollow series on her blog, and thinking about Jen's words and what my own desires for comfort and ease reveal about me.